 Emerging techniques like predictive analytics, prescriptive analytics, text mining, sentiment analysis, and more will uncover hidden correlations, trends and patterns to improve decision-making.
 Other key developments include:

-• Democratization of data analytics through self-service BI tools empowering non-technical users.
+Democratization of the data through self-service BI tools empowering non-technical users.

-• Cloud-based data analytics gaining traction for scalability and cost benefits.
+Cloud-based data analytics is gaining traction due to its scalability and cost benefits.

 As per a Deloitte survey, 97% of companies believe data analytics creates value for their organization.
 With the innovations in this space, data will increasingly become a competitive differentiator that no modern business can afford to ignore.